noenomblot/ADA_P3-jekyll/index.md

 ### Collective Attention in Motion

-Elections, unexpected product launches, breaking news, global crises — when moments like these happen, millions of people turn to the internet to make sense of them.
+Elections, unexpected product launches, breaking news, global crises, when moments like these happen, millions of people turn to the internet to make sense of them.
 They comment, debate, explain, speculate, and joke.

 Reddit becomes a living map of collective attention.